Twenty1th/Twenty1th/README.md

 # Hi there! 👋 I'm Vadim

-I'm a software engineer passionate about HighLoad, Backend, DevOps Welcome to my corner on GitHub!
+I'm a software engineer passionate about HighLoad, Backend, DevOps.
+Welcome to my corner on GitHub!

 🔭 **I'm currently working on:** FavbetTech
 🌱 **I'm learning:** Rust, Python, Golang